Wild Washoe Moves Forward!

 Washoe County Wilderness Inventory - This map is a collection of BLM WSAs, BLM Ruby Pipeline Wilderness Inventory Units and lands with Wilderness Characteristics.

-The chart below compares the number of acres of public land currently designated as WSAs to the number of acres Friends is proposing for permanent wilderness designation.
+The chart below compares the number of acres of public land currently designated as WSAs to the number of acres Friends is proposing for permanent protection.

 Washoe County means Reno to many people but most of the county consists of a wild, wide-open landscape seen by few.
 Here, a volcanic legacy gives us sweeping vistas, expansive sagebrush seas, good populations of pronghorn, mule deer, bighorn sheep and stronghold for the greater sage-grouse.